tintoy/msbuild-project-tools-vscode/docs/BUILDING.md

 ## Publishing to VS Gallery

-To publish the extension to the VS Gallery, push a tag named `vXXX`, where `XXX` is a SemVer specification.
-If the version includes a pre-release tag, it will be marked as a pre-release version.
+To publish the extension to the VS Gallery, push a tag named `vXXX`, where `XXX` is a SemVer-compliant version number.
+If the version includes a pre-release tag, it will be published as a pre-release version in the gallery.